CoolmanCZ/rajce/README.md

 * 1.4.1 - Fix of the #9 - clear download list when new URL is set, new request and connection timeout options
 * 1.4.0 - Fix of the #8 - new url parsing of video files
 * 1.3.1 - Fix of the #6 - downloaded video files do not have full name
-* 1.3.0 - new option - download video files
+* 1.3.0 - New option - download video files
-* 1.2.4 - store settings to the configuration file, new option - download new files only
+* 1.2.4 - Store settings to the configuration file, new option - download new files only
-* 1.2.3 - hide the http proxy settings if not used
+* 1.2.3 - Hide the http proxy settings if not used
-* 1.2.2 - new option - http/https download protocol
+* 1.2.2 - New option - http/https download protocol
-* 1.2.1 - correction of the runtime translation
+* 1.2.1 - Correction of the runtime translation
-* 1.2 - new option - append album user name to download directory
+* 1.2 - New option - append album user name to download directory
-* 1.1 - correction of the url video name, runtime language switch
+* 1.1 - Correction of the url video name, runtime language switch
-* 1.0 - initial version
+* 1.0 - Initial version

 # Screenshots